Comparing over 30 of the UK’s top payment service providers for your business – so you don’t have to

 |Transaction fee:||1.9% + 25p|

-Barclaycard offers a full complement of card payment services, with solutions for taking card payments face-to-face, online, and over the phone.
-It offers some of the best merchant account rates of any provider, especially on mobile and countertop card machines.
-Combine this with a focus on UK businesses and a reputation for reliability, and hey presto!
-Barclaycard emerges as one of the top merchant accounts for hospitality.
+Barclaycard offers a full complement of card payment services.
+Barclaycard's offerings include solutions for taking card payments face-to-face, online, and over the phone.
+Barclaycard has the best merchant account rates of any provider, especially on mobile and countertop card machines.
+Combine this with a UK focus and a reputation for reliability, and hey presto!
+Barclaycard emerges as one of our top merchant accounts for hospitality.

 - Over 40 years of experience in the sector